7 credit card tips for college students

 As a student, you can access something valuable in the credit card market — a student credit card.
 Designed with students in mind, these cards offer benefits geared toward your needs.

-The best student credit cards usually have fewer fees and better APRs than credit cards for non-student borrowers with no credit history, as well as an option to upgrade to a non-student version after graduation.
+The best student credit cards usually have fewer fees and better APRs than credit cards for non-student borrowers with no credit history, as well as options to upgrade to a non-student version after graduation.
+Student credit card benefits also sometimes include welcome bonuses and rewards for everyday spending in college.
+You might even be able to get a card with an introductory annual percentage rate (APR) offer that allows you to pay off larger purchases like books or dorm supplies over time before paying interest.

 The bottom line